-UCSF emphasizes innovation and creativity, and the Adult Psychiatry Residency Program offers a clinical curriculum in which residents become expert clinicians and leaders in the field.
+UCSF emphasizes innovation and creativity, and the Adult Psychiatry Residency Training Program offers a clinical curriculum in which residents become expert clinicians and leaders in the field.
 The program provides broad exposure to a diversity of patients, modalities, therapies, and environments, while also highlighting longitudinal relationships with patients, faculty, and clinical systems.

 The Longitudinal Clinical Experience (see Program Highlights for more detail) begins in the first year.
-Residents are assigned to a half-day clinic where they work in teams with faculty and resident peers (PGY-1 to PGY-4), providing assessment, pharmacotherapy, psychotherapy, and/or management to a cohort of patients in a specific population (e.g.: HIV, PTSD, Women, Geriatric, etc.) that they will follow throughout their four years of residency.
+Residents are assigned to a half-day clinic where they work in teams with faculty and resident peers (PGY-1 to PGY-4), providing assessment, pharmacotherapy, psychotherapy, and/or management to a cohort of patients in a specific population (e.g.: Women, Geriatric, LGBTQ+, etc.) that they will follow throughout their four years of residency.

 Six months of the PGY-1 year is spent completing rotations in medicine and neurology, including: